mantidproject/governance/governance.md

 **Terms of Reference.**

 The Technical Roadmap Working Group is responsible for the following activities and processes:

+* Help facilitate coordination between Contributors.
+* Hold and maintain the development risk register that is only concerned with keeping track of known risks that may risk contributing facilities can't deploy Mantid on relevant facility user platforms or contribute back to the Mantid code repositories.

 * Partners the Scientific Roadmap Working Group as equal members within the Steering Committee.
 * Senior managers who have significant control or influence over data reduction resource within their respective facilities.
 * Creates and delivers a technical roadmap for the Collaboration.